-The Texas A&M University System (system) and each member is committed to a drugfree environment and protecting the safety, health and well-being of all employees and students.

-Texas A&M University-San Antonio is an Alcohol and Other Drugs-Free Campus.
-This includes an alcohol, drug, smoke, tobacco, and vape free-campus.
-A&M-SA recognizes and supports present local, state, and federal laws, including the Drug Free Schools and Communities Campuses Regulations (DFSCR) and policies of the Board of Regents, with respect to the sale, use, distribution, and possession of alcoholic beverages and illegal drugs.
-In addition the Drug-Free Postsecondary Education Act of 1990 with respect to the manufacture, distribution, sale, possession, or use of marijuana, controlled substances, or dangerous drugs on college campuses and elsewhere.
+The Texas A&M University System and each system member is committed to a drug-free environment and protecting the safety, health, and well-being of all employees and students.
+A&M-San Antonio is an Alcohol and Other Drugs-Free Campus.
+The University recognizes and supports local, state, and federal laws, including the Drug Free Schools and Communities Campuses Regulations (DFSCR) and system policies with respect to the sale, use, distribution, and possession of alcoholic beverages and illegal drugs, and the Drug-Free Postsecondary Education Act of 1990 with respect to the manufacture, distribution, sale, possession, or use of marijuana, controlled substances, or dangerous drugs on college campuses and elsewhere.